kxz/dichotomy/README.markdown

 Use the *Midground Opacity* text field to adjust the background opacity of block quotes and the like; values range from 0.0 to 1.0.

+### Background images

+Dichotomy can use your Tumblr header image as a custom page background.
+Just enable the *Header Image as Background* option.

 ### Mobile and left-handed layouts

 In order to use Dichotomy's mobile styles, you must first disable